SDNURoboticsAILab/SDNURoboticsAILab.github.io/README.md

 If you have any content you want to add, correct, or delete on this site, you are welcome to submit a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 This repository uses the [commitlint](https://github.com/conventional-changelog/commitlint) + [husky](https://github.com/typicode/husky) solution to automatically review `commit messages`.
 Please ensure that your `commit messages` conform to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 However, don't worry too much, as this repository has integrated [Commitizen](https://github.com/commitizen/cz-cli) to assist in writing `commit messages`.
 For specific packages and versions, see [package.json](package.json).
-Before committing, please use
+Before first committing, please use

 ```bash
 npm install